pmhastings/spikeparse/README.md

 # spikeparse
-fas-based parsing on neural simulators nest and spinnaker
+FSA-based parsing on neural simulators nest and spinnaker.
+Turns a grammar into a FSA with semantic outputs